Villa De Leyva

 The shower with hot water and the owner provides towels and soaps, but without shampoo and toilet roll, and we have to buy it from the shop.

-Throughout our stay in this place, it was alright considering we only paid 100,000COP for two nights!
-The location-wise, the plaza is about a few blocks away, and the bus terminal only about 3 minutes walk.
+Throughout our stay in this place, it was alright considering we only paid 100,000 COP for two nights!
+The location-wise, the plaza was about a few blocks away, and the bus terminal was only about 3 minutes walk.

 Lamb in Villa De Leyva?

-I’ve heard that it was easy to get Lamb dishes in this town, so, on our first night out, we walked around looking for it.
+I’d heard that it was easy to get Lamb dishes in this town, so, on our first night out, we walked around looking for it.
 However, we couldn’t find any.
 The Restaurante Don Quijote was closed, and the other restaurants didn’t sell it.
 What I did find blooming in this place were restaurants that sell Pizzas and Hamburgers!

-The waitress in Tavolo Hamburgueseria which also housed Restaurante Tipico convinced us that they have lamb and she ushered us inside.
-While giving us all the menu, we asked her another time about the lamb, and she said they have it.
-The live music on the stage lifting our spirit of getting the meal we wanted, and after ten minutes trying to get her attention to order, she finally came, and we told her we want the lamb, but then she said that they didn’t have it!
+The live music on the stage lifted our spirit of getting the meal we wanted, and after ten minutes of trying to get her attention to order, she finally came, we told her we wanted the lamb, but then she said that they didn’t have it!
 What a joke!
-It was such a waste of time, and we could have eaten whatever they have, but we refused because she’d lied to us.
+It was such a waste of time, and we could have eaten whatever they had, but we refused because she’d lied to us.

 La Feria

 By this point, hunger took over us, and we gave up the lamb and went over to La Feria.
-This restaurant has a nice ambience, and they have an outdoor heater, which was nice as at night it could get a bit chilly.
-The food we ordered was lovely too.
-It has a bar and dessert, and during our visit, there weren’t many people, and our food arrived fifteen minutes after we placed the order.
-The total bill was 65,000COP, including 10% Propina.
+This restaurant had a nice ambience, and they had an outdoor heater, which was nice as at night it could get a bit chilly.

-Some of the Food and drink prices in La Feria:
+Some of the Food and drink prices in La Feria

 Entradas de la Casa